-There haven’t been an article on my blog for some time.
+There hasn’t been an article on my blog for some time.
 I even had thoughts about closing it.
 One of the reasons is the lack of time and staying focussed on what matters and what is close to my heart.
 But I decided to continue and, as mentioned in my previous article, in English, because there are topics that would otherwise go round and round in my mind without a valve to let it out.
-The new article quite handles with all this: How to deal with the modern day distractions:
+The new article quite handles with all this: How to deal with the modern-day distractions:

 In modern days it seems that everyone is chained to their phones.
 To go even one step further: Many of us are slaves of their phones.
 Constant notifications distract us from the real world around us and try to drag our attention to an app.
 Phones and especially Apps are designed that way.
-They are designed to capture our attention, to stimulate our mesolimbic pathway, also called reward pathway.
-To do so they bombard us with a staccato of notifications, popups, messages, beeps, rings and vibrations.
+They are designed to capture our attention, to stimulate our mesolimbic pathway, also called the reward pathway.
+To do so they bombard us with a staccato of notifications, popups, messages, beeps, rings, and vibrations.

 Our devices hold out the false promise that there is something more important, more urgent, and more interesting than our present-moment experience.

 We must willingly and mindfully break these chains, change settings and our behavior to focus on what is important and whatnot.
 To consciously open Apps and pick up the phone, not unconscious like the apps want us to do so.
 I myself do Facebook-Breaks from time to time just to remind myself that you can go through your daily life without looking into timelines all day long.
 Especially the “Screentime” feature of iOS12 was an eye-opener to see how much time you waste looking at that stupid App.

 Apps stimulate our reward pathway.
 We feel good if we get new notifications, new input, new attention from others.
 But nothing of that is real and it leads into a downwards spiral if you are not careful.
 So, what else then just stop using certain Apps can we do to help us stay focussed?